-The principal undertaking and the operator shall receive a copy of the notification the individual employer has submitted to the authorities.
+The principal undertaking and the operator shall be informed of the notification pursuant to the first subsection that the individual employer has submitted to the authorities.

-Notification of possible work-related illness
+Section 32 Notification of possible work-related illness

-Any physician who, in a professional capacity, acquires knowledge that an employee may be suffering from a work-related illness, shall notify the Petroleum Safety Authority Norway in writing, cf. Section 5-3 of the Working Environment Act.
+Any physician who, in a professional capacity, acquires knowledge that an employee may be suffering from a work-related illness, shall notify the Norwegian Ocean Industry Authority in writing, cf. Section 5-3 of the Working Environment Act.

 Employees who are of the opinion that they suffer from a work-related illness, shall notify their employer or the party representing their employer.
 If the employee consents, the employer shall further report such cases to health personnel in his/her own enterprise.
-The health personnel shall carry out a professional evaluation and, if relevant, notify the Petroleum Safety Authority Norway.
+The health personnel shall carry out a professional evaluation and, if relevant, notify the Norwegian Ocean Industry Authority.
 The health personnel shall always report recurrence of the illness if the employee has been without the relevant symptoms for at least twelve months.